Interpret your analysis, part 2: Advanced features

 The maximum ranges allowed for a rolling average are 36 five-minute intervals (three hours), 72 hours, 90 days, 12 weeks, or 12 months.

-This chart displays the daily event totals between February 26th and March 28th, without a rolling average.
-Note the sharp peaks and valleys in the line.
+This chart displays the daily event totals, without a rolling average.
+Notice the sharp peaks and valleys in the line.

-But when a rolling average of seven days is added, those fluctuations disappear.
+But when you add a rolling average of seven days, those fluctuations disappear.
 That’s because each data point is now an average of the previous seven days’ worth of data.

 Bear in mind that each day’s data is included in that day’s data point:

-• When looking at the current day, Amplitude will use a dotted line to show data collection for today isn’t finished yet.
-You can hide the dotted line by using Offset in the date picker.
+• When looking at the current day, Amplitude uses a dotted line to show data collection for today isn’t finished.
+Use an Offset in the date picker to exclude the current day from your analysis.

-• Also, with a seven-day rolling average, the first six days of your selected time frame will fetch data from outside the selected time period.
-For example, in an analysis covering the month of February, the result for February 6th would average data over January 31st to February 6th.
+• Also, with aseven-day rolling average, the first six days of your selected time period fetch data from outside the selected time period.
+For example, in an analysis covering the month of February, the result for February 6th averages data over January 31st to February 6th.

 Rolling windows

-This differs from the rolling average, in that a rolling window does not average your data over the selected time frame.
+This differs from the rolling average, in that a rolling window doesn't average your data over the selected time frame.
 Instead, it sums the data.

 To apply a rolling window to your chart, click Advanced and select Rolling Window from the drop-down list.